-If you are someone who prefers the simpler things in life, why not let this reflect in your tattoo choice.
-Straightforward designs are often small and focus on the basic outlines of the chosen method, often without shading and detail.
-It is an appealing option for someone more laid-back, who wants body art that is meaningful but doesn’t necessarily make a dramatic statement.
+If you prefer more superficial things, why not let this reflect your tattoo choice?
+Simple tattoo designs are often small and focus on the basic outlines of the chosen method, often without shading and detail.
+It is an appealing option for someone more laid-back who wants meaningful body art but doesn’t necessarily make a dramatic statement.
 As for why you should choose an eye design?
 Well, it represents clarity, protection, and sometimes even mystery!

 12. Snake Eyes Tattoo

-Snakes are popular tattoo choices because they are connected to transformation, rebirth, and change, but choosing to ink a serpent’s eye takes on a different meaning.
-It can represent those who are charismatic and tend to charm people with their words and actions.
+Snake tattoos are popular because they are connected to transformation, rebirth, and change, but choosing to ink a serpent’s eye takes a different meaning.
+It can represent charismatic people who charm people with their words and actions.
 Another interpretation could be that the image symbolizes those who reject authority.
 The beauty of this design is that there are many different meanings, and you can choose the one that best reflects your thoughts and feelings.
-The one thing we can probably agree on, though, is that the snake eye makes for a cool tattoo.
+The one thing we can probably agree on is that the snake eye makes for a cool tattoo.

 13. Mind’s Eye Tattoo

 The mind’s eye typically refers to the images we can think up in our heads.
 It is the process of being able to imagine or recall mental pictures.
-The concept makes for an interesting tattoo and a design that is open to interpretation.
-If you want to get inked with body art that will be a conversation starter, this is the perfect option.
+The concept makes for an interesting tattoo and a design open to interpretation.
+This is the perfect option if you want to get inked with body art that will be a conversation starter.
 It is also best to have your chosen piece inked somewhere you can see it, to make even more of a statement.

 14. Traditional Eye Tattoo

-Traditional tattoos often refer to a style of ink that is defined by bright colors and bold lines.
+Traditional tattoos often refer to a style of ink defined by bright colors and bold lines.
 Popular shades include red, black, and yellow.
 The approach usually favors several images, including anchors, crosses, and skulls.
-That said, an eye looks fantastic when using this technique because it makes it stand out against the skin.
+That said, this technique makes an eye look fantastic because it stands out against the skin.
 Your chosen design can be as straightforward or as complicated as you want, depending on your preference.

 15. Crying Eye Tattoo